Roofing dumpster rental in Ridgecrest

 - Best for: Single-layer ranch and bungalow tear-offs

-The 10-yard can fits a tight driveway and manages heavy shingle weight in a single haul for you.
+The 10-yard can fits in a tight driveway and handles shingle weight on a single haul for you.

 20-Yard Roofing Dumpster